 He replaced Chris Houghton at the helm of the Tricky Trees.
 Houghton only managed to secure a solitary win in eight games at the start of this season and was sacked.
 Steve Cooper came in and transformed the ethos of the club.
 After his appointment in the September of 2021 Nottingham Forest became a winning machine!
 According to points gathered since Cooper’s arrival, The Garibaldi would sit at the top of the league.

-They have also managed to cause major upsets in the FA Cup.
+They also managed to cause major upsets in the FA Cup.
 Their remarkable run in the cup which included wins against Arsenal and Leicester, was stopped by winners Liverpool.

 Steve Cooper lead his Nottingham Forest into Wembley on the 29th of May to face Huddersfield for the last chance at promotion to the Premier League this season.